davemacdo/Composition-Curriculum/Comp I Class/Unit 2/Unit 2 Listening.md

-# Unit 2: Motivic Development

-## Listening Assignments
+# Unit 2 Listening Assignments

 I've compiled the unit's listening into a single Spotify playlist.
 You may also use other recordings if you wish.
 Scores are linked or available on Webcourses where possible.